 Mining in the local fells behind Caldbeck began as early as the 13th Century but the hey day was in the 17th century, with the last mine closing in the 1960's.
 These fells are rich in a variety of minerals, in particular lead, copper and barytes.
 It was once a common saying that "Caldbeck and the Caldbeck Fells are worth all England else" because of the extensive range of minerals to be found in the area.
 The industry is now gone and what remains exist now blend into the countryside.

 The "Roughton Stone" in the churchyard of St Kentigern's is in tribute to the men and their families who lived and worked in the mines of Roughton Gill for four hundred years and who now lay in peace in the churchyard.
 The stone itself was used in the 19th century in its original circular form to process mineral from the mines.
 Today Fell Farming remains the most important industry in the area.

-There are a few public transport services available such as the Caldbeck Rambler bus service and the 620 Carlisle - Caldbeck service.
-The link is to Traveline for the most up to date timetable.
+There are a few public transport services available such as the Caldbeck Rambler bus service (Service 73 - seasonal).
+The link is to Cumbria County Council for the most up to date timetable.
 However, travelling by car or under your own steam is advised.